stalker-john/google-playstore-reviews-analyzer/README.md

 ## Using the Scraper

-For using the scraper run the following command
+For using the scraper run the following commands

 ```python
 cd scraper